konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

 * How do I get started?
 * How do I use it?
 * How do I get help?

+### InformationArchitecture

+* Home > Docs > API Reference > Payments > General > Credentials.
+  * How do you even navigate to that?
+And how do you know where you are in the whole environment when you are actually at that article?

 ### Tooling